Dr-Mira/Learning/Lego/README.md

 > This is because the robot can rotate only the bottom piece, thus we are saving time not to move cube to its
 > staring position after each move (yellow up, blue forward, red right).

-> Lastly, there is room for optimization, for example sometimes the robot
+> There is room for optimization, for example sometimes the robot
 > perform 2 consecutive U2.

 > You can play with the script as you please.
 Enjoy.